Presidential hiring outlooks (Last updated May 6)

 - Kamala Harris: Collecting resumes at Resumes@KamalaHarris.org

-- Bernie Sanders: 1 data position and multiple tech jobs
+- Bernie Sanders: Multiple data and tech jobs

 - Elizabeth Warren: Resume Bank